water in three states of matter

 When H2O is heated, it will boil and become steam.

-Jack and Jill then take their pail of water and put it over a fire.
+Jack and Jill then put their pail of water over a fire.
 Consequently, the temperature increases even more.
-The liquid boils and turns to a gas state.
-We call this steam.
+The liquid boils and turns to a gas, which we call steam.

-When water is in the gas state the molecules separate even more and fly around very fast.
+When water is in the gas state, the molecules separate even more and fly around quickly.
 Boiling water and watching the steam rise will help the child see water in this state.
 Humidifiers can also be a great way to show children what the gas state of water looks and feels like.

 You can read more about how to teach water in the three states of matter here.

-Jack and Jill Resources that teach about water in the 3 states of matter
+Jack and Jill Resources that teach about water in the three states of matter

 The nursery rhyme of Jack and Jill is a great way to teach about water in the three states of matter.